Update Your Lawn Care

 Concerns are growing about the impact of lawns.

-- Lawn care products create health risks – especially to children and pets.
+- Pesticides create health risks — especially for children and pets.

-- Lawn care products create algae blooms in lakes and rivers.
+- Fertilizers create algae blooms in ponds, lakes, and rivers.

 If you are rethinking your lawn, consider if some of the below ideas might be a good fit.